TTVNaylek/SurvivalPlus/README.md

 # SuvivalPlus

-SurvivalPlus is a Java plugin to improve the vanilla
+SurvivalPlus is a Java plugin to improve the vanilla.

-In reality, i made this plugin to learn Java with the Spigot API.
-I would like to be a better devlopper to make huge things later.
+In reality, I made this plugin to learn Java with the Spigot API.
+I would like to be a better developer to make huge things later.

 ## Improvements

 Temperature System:

 - HOT Biomes:
-    - When you are in hot biomes, you will take 0.25 damages every 5 secondes
+    -When you are in hot biomes, you will take 0.25 damage every 5 seconds
     - (WIP) You will be dehydrated and need to drink water
 - COLD Biomes:
     - When you are in cold biomes, you will be slowed